Updated

 - received a license suspension for reckless driving, negligent driving, or incompetent driving.4

-In these situations, a driver will receive the following punishment:
+In these situations, you will receive the following punishment:

 - informal probation for up to three years,